 Plan your visit to Ayscoughfee Hall and Gardens

-Entrance to the Hall and Gardens is free to all visitors.
+Entry to the Gardens is via Chestnut Avenue (next to the Vista car park).
+Entrance to the Gardens is free to all visitors.

-Toilets - we have toilets, including an accessible toilet within the Hall available during opening times.
-There are also toilets outside in the Gardens.
+Toilets - There are toilets outside in the Gardens.
+These are currently open, when the Cafe is open.
 These are located in the pavilion (next to the cafe), and include an accessible toilet that can be accessed with a RADAR key.

 Ayscoughfee Hall is a few minutes walk from Spalding town centre.
 The address is: Ayscoughfee Hall, Churchgate, Spalding, Lincolnshire, PE11 2RA.